 An intervention order is a fast, inexpensive and easily accessible remedy for a family member who needs immediate short-term, and long-term, protection.

 If the court decides to make an intervention order, the court must consider whether to include an exclusion condition (s 82).
-The FVPA prescribes the circumstances the court must examine before making an order.
-There are cross-references to residential tenancy laws and to accommodation provided by the Department of Health and Human Services.
+The FVP Act prescribes the circumstances the court must examine before making an order.
+There are cross-references to residential tenancy laws and to accommodation provided by the Victorian Government Department of Health and Human Services (DHHS).
 In addition, there are extra circumstances for the court to consider if the respondent to such an exclusion condition is a child (s 83).
-Also, the FVPA sets out procedures for orders relating to personal property (ss 86–88), family law (ss 89–93) and counselling (ss 129, 130).
+Also, the FVP Act sets out procedures for orders relating to personal property (ss 86–88), family law (ss 89–93) and counselling (ss 129, 130).

 An intervention order may be:

-Under section 53 of the FVPA, an interim intervention order can be made by a magistrate who is satisfied on the balance of probabilities that an interim order is necessary (pending a final decision about the application):
+Under section 53 of the FVP Act, an interim intervention order can be made by a magistrate who is satisfied on the balance of probabilities that an interim order is necessary (pending a final decision about the application):

-Under section 74 of the FVPA, a final intervention order can be made by a magistrate who is satisfied on the balance of probabilities that the respondent has committed family violence against the affected family member and is likely to do so again.
+Under the FVP Act (s 74), a final intervention order can be made by a magistrate who is satisfied on the balance of probabilities that the respondent has committed family violence against the affected family member and is likely to do so again.

 Applications for family violence intervention orders are filed with the registrar at a local Magistrates’ Court.
-A list of Victoria’s Magistrates’ Courts can be found at www.magistratescourt.vic.gov.au.
-Also, the family violence website of the Magistrates’ Court is very useful (at https://familyviolence.courts.vic.gov.au).
-(Also see “Family violence courts”.)
+A list of Magistrates’ Courts can be found at www.magistratescourt.vic.gov.au.
+Also, the Magistrates’ Court’s family violence website is useful (https://familyviolence.courts.vic.gov.au).

 An affected family member can apply for an intervention order in person, or by lodging a written application, or through another person (e.g. a friend, refuge worker or solicitor), or through the police.
 There is no filing fee.
 One application can be used to cover a parent and their children against the same respondent.
 Sometimes an affidavit (i.e. a sworn statement) or a written statement with further details of the alleged behaviour is filed too.